unifyai/orchestra/docs/reference/endpoints.rst

 =========

 Welcome to the Endpoints API reference!
-This page is your go-to resource when it comes to learning about the different endpoints offered by the Model Hub.
+This page is your go-to resource when it comes to learning about the different endpoints that allow you to interact with the Model Hub.

 .. note::
   To use the endpoints you will need an API Key.
 If you don't have one yet, you can go through the instructions in